Is it better to shower at night or in the morning?

 You should shower in the morning if...

 + You have super oily skin.
-If your skin tends to grease up fast, a morning rinse will help remove any buildup that occurred overnight.
+If your skin tends to grease up fast, an a.m. rinse will help remove any buildup that occurred overnight.

 + You have to shave your legs.
-In the a.m., you have a higher level of platelets (aka blood cloggers) so any accidental nicks won't be as severe.
+In the morning, you have a higher level of platelets (aka blood cloggers), so any accidental nicks won't be as severe.